Comment les Vers à Soie Produisent la Soie

 The role of the breeder in the management of the Magnanerie

-The silkworm breeder must constantly monitor the flock throughout the breeding cycle.
-Its main tasks are:
+The silkworm breeder must carry out constant monitoring of the herd throughout the breeding cycle.
+His main tasks are:

 • Place the eggs in the incubator then transfer the young worms to the nursery.